bocoup/jqfundamentals.com/content/events/index.md

 ## Namespaced Events

-One advantage that `on()` offers is the ability to use "namespaced" events.
+One advantage that `.on()` offers is the ability to use "namespaced" events.
 When would you want to use namespaces?
 Consider a situation where you want to *unbind* a click event handler.
 You could do it this way:

     $("li").off("click");

-However, this will unbind *all* click handlers on all `a` elements, which may have unintended consequences.
+However, this will unbind *all* click handlers on all `li` elements, which may have unintended consequences.
 If you originally bound your event handler using a namespaced event, you could target that event handler specifically: